jpverkamp/blog/content/reviews/2022-12-31-year-in-reviews.md

 ## Movies

 31 movies.
 Not bad.
-It's not quite the 54 of {{<crosslink text="last year" title="2021 TV & Movies Retrospective">}}, but still not bad.
+It's not quite the 54 of [[2021 TV & Movies Retrospective|last year]](), but still not bad.
 I did a few series rewatches this year, including:

 * [[Underworld]]()
 * [[The Matrix]]()